-Marin County offers density incentives for affordable housing11 that have been applied effectively to small-lot development.
-Affordable housing is currently allowed to the maximum density of the applicable Countywide Plan Land Use designation through Development Code Section 22.24.020.A112- AThe program completed in 2012, 1.d-Streamline the Review of Affordable Housing, applies and applies the maximum Countywide Plan land use rather than the zoning density to all housing projects affordable to low and very low income households.
-Additionally, Development Code Section 22.32.150.E allows the floor-area ratio to be exceeded for deed-restricted units that are affordable to very low or low income households in commercial/mixed-use and industrial land use categories, subject to any limitations in the Countywide Plan consistent with the Countywide Plan policy CD-8.7.
+Marin County offers density incentives for affordable housing that have been applied effectively to small-lot development.
+Affordable housing is currently allowed to the maximum density of the applicable Countywide Plan Land Use designation through Development Code Section 22.24.020.A.
+Program completed in 2012, Streamline the Review of Affordable Housing, applies the maximum Countywide Plan land use rather than the zoning density to all housing projects affordable to low and very low income households.
+Additionally, Development Code Section 22.32.150.E allows the floor-area ratio to be exceeded for deed-restricted units that are affordable to very low or low income households in commercial/mixed-use and industrial land use categories, subject to any limitations in the Countywide Plan consistent with Countywide Plan Policy CD-8.7.
 For deed-restricted units that are affordable to moderate-income households, the floor area ratio may be exceeded in areas with acceptable levels of traffic service, subject to any limitations in the Countywide Plan, and so long as the level of service standard is not exceeded.